Bad breakup? Pop a Xanax. Can’t keep up at work? Trade a Klonopin for an Adderall. Friends are helping friends get a grip (and get ahead).

 Indeed, what makes all this pill popping possible is the sheer quantity of stuff in circulation.
 Drug companies are feverishly producing new versions of their products and sinking millions of rupees a year into marketing them directly to potential patients – encouraging them to request certain brands just as they’d ask a shop clerk for the latest brand of jeans.
 And with all the competition in the health care industry, users don’t even have to find a shrink to get what they think they need.

 A psychologist notes, gynecologists, pediatricians, and oncologists are also writing prescriptions.
 “I’m not saying they shouldn’t or that they’re unqualified, but some doctors are willing to prescribe whatever patients say they want.”
+Some people may decide to approach these practitioners when they find themselves in desperate need of medication.
+They might even decide to do it after they’ve noticed the Prices For Prescription Drugs, as depending on what type of medication they need, it may be cheaper for them to get it through their doctor.
+But they should only be granted a prescription if they really need it and not because they want it.
 A 27-year-old floor broker at the stock exchange saw his general practitioner after his anxiety level kept him from sleeping Sunday nights and getting through the workday.
 She put him on Ambien, which helped him sleep but didn’t lessen the anxiety, so he approached another GP.
 “She wanted to put me on Zoloft and Klonopin,” he says.
 He found her willingness to prescribe almost frightening.
 “I don’t think I’ve gone to her and left with less than two prescriptions at a time,” he says.

 “It was different for our parents,” says a 31-year old stylist who put herself on Zyban (aka the antidepressant) to avoid other drugs.
 “They were on a set path where the choices were clearer.
 With us, every second you feel like you should be doing something to improve your situation, whether it’s changing the guy you’re with or changing your jobs.
 Drugs help you get there.”